HCG blood test - quantitative

 Why the test is performed

-This test is also done to diagnose abnormal conditions unrelated to pregnancy that can raise HCG levels.
+This test is also done to diagnose abnormal conditions not related to pregnancy that can raise HCG level.

 What abnormal results mean